Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Results

 \subsection{Only Fine-tuning Edited or Non-Edited Layers}

-As discussed in Sec.~\ref {related_work_safety}, our motivation also lies in understanding how to remove potentially harmful edits and how to preserve beneficial ones to avoid repeated editing.
-At the same time, as shown above, fine-tuning can remove edits from the edited model.
-Taken together, we propose two hypotheses: (1) FT edited layers can only effectively remove edits; (2) FT non-edited layers can preserve edits.
+As discussed in Sec.~\ref{related_work_safety}, one of our motivations is to understand how to remove harmful edits and preserve beneficial ones.
+Meanwhile, as shown in~\ref{sec:results_ed_ft}, FT removes edits from $M_\text{ed}$.
+Taken together, we propose two hypotheses: (1) FT only edited layers (denote as $M_{ed\_ft\_edited}$) can effectively remove edits; (2) FT non-edited layers (denote as $M_{ed\_ft\_non-edited}$) can preserve edits.
+Besides, we denote the control group, fine-tuning with all layers, as $M_{ed\_ft\_all}$.

 To examine this, we set two experimental groups: fine-tuning only the edited layers and fine-tuning only the non-edited layers.
-For our experiments, we adopt Llama2 and GPT-J as base models, MEMIT and AlphaEdit as KE methods, and LoRA and DoRA as fine-tuning approaches.
-Specifically, we edit layer $3{-}8$ for GPT-J and layers $4{-}8$ for Llama2, following \citet{meng2023masseditingmemorytransformer} and \citet{wang2025large}.
+For our experiments, we adopt Llama2 and GPT-J as base models (test configurations along with results breakdown are in App.~\ref{app:only_ft_selected_layers}).